realmagicgreen/magicgreen11ty/src/content/articles/2018-05-20-food-safe-plastic.md

 ---
-name: Food safe plastic
+title: Food safe plastic
 subtitle: The obvious solution to avoiding plastic toxicity is to avoid plastics.
 Reduce damage by picking the least toxic ones.
-description: The obvious solution to avoiding plastic toxicity is to avoid plastics, which, in a world awash in plastic, is pretty difficult.
-In the absence of this, it makes sense to limit your close encounters with plastic as best as you can.
-Look for the symbol.
-It indicated what type of plastic it is.
-Avoid buying the heavily toxic ones.
-This way you send a signal to producers, or at least your are not financing the dirty brands.
+description: "The obvious solution to avoiding plastic toxicity is to avoid plastics, which, in a world awash in plastic, is pretty difficult.
+In the absence of this, it..."
+date: 2018-05-20
+published: true
 category: know
-tags: plastic learning wellness
-image: /assets/p/posts/know/food-safe-plastic/food-safe-plastic.jpg
+tags: [article, plastic, learning, wellness]
+cover_image: ./images/know/food-safe-plastic/food-safe-plastic.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...